Professional Starlink installation on mountain home at 2,500ft elevation — real deployment replacing legacy satellite in rural Northern Virginia

 HughesNet requires you to return the radio transmitter from your dish within 45 days of cancellation.
 The dish itself and the mounting arm typically remain your responsibility to remove.
 The Orbit Tech removes legacy satellite equipment — dish, mount, and visible cabling — as part of every Starlink installation.
 Your property ends up with one system, not the old dish and the new one side by side.

-For most rural Northern Virginia homeowners still on HughesNet or Viasat, the latency improvement alone makes the switch straightforward.
-The difference between 600ms and 30ms is not an incremental upgrade — it is the difference between internet that works for modern use and internet that does not.
+For rural Northern Virginia properties still operating on HughesNet or Viasat, the latency improvement alone makes the transition straightforward.
+The difference between 600ms and 30ms is not an incremental improvement — it is the difference between internet that supports modern professional and residential use and internet that does not.

 If you work from home and rely on video calls, the switch eliminates the delays and frozen screens that have defined your work-from-home experience.
 If your household streams content, you stop buffering.
 If your kids are doing homework on cloud-based platforms, the applications respond the way they were designed to.